What is SaaS Sprawl?

 How long does it take to address SaaS sprawl?

 Initial discovery can happen in days.
 Full optimization typically takes 3-6 months as you work through renewals, consolidations, and governance implementation.
-However, savings begin immediately once you have visibility.
+However, savings begin immediately once you have visibility — unused-license reclaim is usually a matter of weeks, not months.

 Can't we just ask departments what SaaS they use?

 Self-reported inventories consistently undercount SaaS applications.
-Employees forget subscriptions, don't consider free tools, and may not know about tools used by team members.
+Employees forget subscriptions, do not consider free tools, and often do not know about tools used by colleagues on the same team.
 Automated discovery is essential for accurate visibility.

 Related resources